Lockoo/HealthApp-Spring/README.md

--Webapp Project for Doctors&Patients using Spring5 (backend) Angular4 (frontend)
+-Webapp Project for Doctors&Patients while using Spring5 in the Back and Angular4 in the Frontend

--Hibernate as ORM-Tool for MySQL DB
+-Hibernate used as ORM-Tool for MySQL DB

--HealthApp-Angular as Submodule
+-HealthApp-Angular Frontend as Submodule